-Absence from class instruction is regarded as a serious loss to the student and in no case will credit be given until the student has satisfied his instructor that the work missed has been satisfactorily made up.
+Absence from class instruction is regarded as a serious loss to the student and in no case will credit be given until the student has satisfied his instructor that the work missed has been completed satisfactorily.

-Except by special permission of the faculty, all students must be present at the closing classes and examinations of each semester, or no credit will be given for the work pursued.
+Except by special permission of the faculty, all students must be present at the closing classes and examinations of each semester, or no credit will be given for the work of the semester.